Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Applications are accepted throughout the year with decisions being made 2 weeks prior to the start of each session.

 Each donation to the GTS Bursary Fund helps us to continue inspiring the next generation of theatre makers.
 A full scholarship covers the registration fee, GTS t-shirt, and tickets to all Geordie Theatre programming.
-A charitable tax receipt will be issued for all donations over $25.

 All Public Classes take place at the Greene Centre (1090 Greene Ave).
 The Greene Centre is easily accessible by public transit and is a short walking distance from both the Atwater and Lionel-Groulx metros.
 If coming by car there is a designated drop off zone, as well as several options for free street parking.
 The Greene Centre has a seating area on the main floor where you can wait while your child is in class – or you can walk up Greene to any number of nearby cafes or restaurants.